 Help kids find their strengths.
-Is your child a reader, a hockey player, a son, a daughter, a grandchild, a student, a future astronomer, an art lover?
-He or she also is a person in control of diabetes, but this does not define someone's life — it's only a very small part of who your child is.
+Is your child a reader, a hockey player, a singer, a future astronomer, an art lover?
+Diabetes does not define someone's life — it's only a very small part of who your child is.

 Focus on friendships.
 Having fun with friends builds confidence and a sense of belonging.
 Encourage your child to discuss diabetes with friends.
-This can help friends feel more comfortable interacting with your child in the same ways they did before your child developed the condition.
-Instead of focusing on the one thing that's different, kids can focus on all the things that they have in common with their peers.
+This can help friends feel more comfortable interacting with your child in the same way they did before the diagnosis.
+Instead of focusing on the one thing that's different, kids can focus on all the things that they have in common with their friends.

 Find ways to cope with bullying.
 Sometimes kids pick on peers with diabetes or other health problems.
 Your child might use the following ways to deal with teasing or bullying:

 - Act brave, walk away, and ignore the bully.
 Tell your child to look the bully in the eye and say something like, "I want you to stop right now."
 Counsel your child to then walk away and ignore any further taunts.
 Encourage your child to "walk tall," head held high (this type of body language sends a message that your child isn't vulnerable).

 - Use humor or give the bully a compliment to throw the bully off guard.
 However, tell your child not to use humor to make fun of the bully.

 - Use the buddy system.
 Enlisting the help of friends or a group may help both your child and others stand up to bullies.